 The WG should consider financial assistance for those who are not able to seek redress through channels particularly if legal costs of stakeholders are prohibitive.
 W. Tibben (29 July 2011).

-JAS WG response: the review panel could decide to allocate contingent allocation of funds to offset this legal cost should there be challenged.
-JAS WG did not specify what kind of financial support and contingent allocation of legal defense funds is something that could be done.
-The decision is for the panel.
-The JAS WG created a framework for it.
+JAS WG response: while the review panel could decide to allocate contingent allocation of funds to offset this legal cost should there be challenges, there are other mechanisms such as GAC and ALAC objection procedures and the independent objector to assist in such issues.
+The JAS WG, however, did not specify what kind of financial support could be provided and the contingent allocation of legal defense funds is something that could be proposed to the panel.
+The decision would then be for the panel to decide on the viability and appropriateness of such a proposal.
+The JAS WG created framework specifically allows for a varied set of proposals.

 Lowering of barriers for developing economies.